CentralLabFacilities/bonsai/docs/source/general/config.rst

     </Actuator>

-Bonsai configurator
+Bonsai Configurator
 -------------------

-The configuration from the Bonsai config are passed to the Actuators, Sensors, and Skills via their configure() method.
+The configuration from the Bonsai configuration are passed to the Actuators, Sensors, and Skills via their configure() method.

 .. code-block:: java